-28. When excluding London cinemas from our sample, we found that Cineworld average adult ticket prices were negatively and significantly associated with the fascia counts between 0 and 20 minutes.
-Coefficients on fascia counts from 0 to 10 minutes, or 0 to 30 minutes, were not found to be statistically significant.
-Hereafter, we focus on a 20-minute drive-time which is in line with other evidence.

-TABLE 1 Regression results-Cineworld average adult prices by drive-time (excluding London)
+- 28. When excluding London cinemas from our sample, we found that Cineworld average adult ticket prices were negatively and significantly associated with the cinema fascia counts within 20 minutes.
+Coefficients on fascia counts within 10 minutes, and within 30 minutes were not found to be statistically significant.
+Hereafter, we focus on a 20-minute drive-time which is in line with other evidence. - TABLE 1 Regression results-Cineworld average adult prices by drive-time (excluding London)

 Market concentration index Coefficient

-Fascia counts (all cinemas)-0-10 minutes Fascia counts (all cinemas)-0-20 minutes [%] [※]\ Fascia counts (all cinemas)-0-30 minutes [%]
+Fascia counts (all cinemas)-0-10 minutes [≫]

+Fascia counts (all cinemas)-0-20 minutes [≫]

+Fascia counts (all cinemas)-0-30 minutes [≫]